Category Archives: 1948 Films

 The addition of Julian to the plot kicks off a compelling triangle between the three characters- their lives overlapping in a mixture of young love, passion, and jealous rage.

-The heart of the film belongs to the dynamic between the three principal characters as the performance of each actor is spot-on and rich with flare.
+The film belongs to the dynamic between the three principal characters as each actor is spot-on and rich with flare.

-Who can forget the most famous scene of all as a determined and crazed Vicky finishes her stage performance, Powell firmly holding the camera on her makeup-stained face, her blue eyes wide and hair wild?
+Who can forget the most famous scene, where a determined and crazed Vicky finishes her stage performance, Powell firmly holding the camera on her makeup-stained face, her blue eyes wide and hair wild?

-Her look of triumph and insanity, lost in the moment, is the grand and unforgettable image seen time and time again in cinema reference books.
+Her look of triumph and insanity, lost in the moment, is a grand and unforgettable image that is often repeated in cinema reference books.

 No wonder this film easily influenced other masterpieces to come.